Skip to main content

 Mailchimp Mandrill is a delivery service for transactional emails from websites and application.

-Integrating Mailchimp Mandrill is a powerfull way of triggering scripts or flows by e-mail.
+Integrating Mailchimp Mandrill is a powerfull way of triggering scripts and flows by e-mail.

 TLDR